decred/dcrdocs/docs/glossary.md

 #### Multisignature

 Multisignature refers to transactions which can be authorized by more than one private key.
 Multisignature transactions can support multiple keys (N) and a subset of those (M) are required to transact (commonly known as "MofN").
-For example, an 2 of 3 multisignature transaction would have three valid keys, however only two of them would be required to authorize.
+For example, a 2 of 3 multisignature transaction would have three valid keys, however only two of them would be required to authorize.

 ## N